 What you need to know!

-A screen composer’s income is usually split into two parts; the first part is an upfront fee, and the second part is royalties generated from the public performance of your works.
+A screen composer’s income can be split into three parts; an upfront fee, royalties generated from the public performance of your works, and royalties generated from the mechanical reproduction of your work on recordings and streaming services.

 The Upfront Fee